 Each unit consists of one share of Class A common stock and one-third of one warrant.
-Each whole warrant entitles the holder to purchase one whole share of Class A common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus.
+Each whole warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment.
 Pursuant to the warrant agreement, a warrant holder may exercise his, her or its warrants only for a whole number of shares of Class A common stock.
 This means that only a whole warrant may be exercised at any given time by a warrant holder.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 Accordingly, unless you purchase at least three units, you will not be able to receive or trade a whole warrant.

-We anticipate that the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the closing of this offering unless Cantor Fitzgerald, acting as representative of the underwriters, informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
-Once the shares of Class A common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
-Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of Class A common stock and warrants.
+The Class A common stock and warrants comprising the units began separate trading on March 1, 2021.
+Holders have the option to continue to hold units or separate their units into the component securities.
+Holders need to have their brokers contact our transfer agent in order to separate the units into shares of Class A common stock and warrants.